david-simoes-93/ArcadePi/README.md

     make
     sudo make install

 Next, get the emulators.
-Currently, we are only using RetroPie' DosBox, but there are instructions for Mame here too:
+Currently, we are only using RetroPie's DosBox, but there are instructions for Mame here too:

     sudo apt install libsdl1.2-dev automake libsdl2-ttf-dev